-Given the increased focus on RT distributions, we further analyzed the RT data via two types of distributional analyses: Vincentile plots and ex-Gaussian analyses.
+Given the increased focus on RT distributions, we report two types of distributional analyses: Vincentile plots and ex-Gaussian analyses.
 First, the Vincentile plots order all RTs for each trial type from the fastest responses to the slowest responses at the participant level and then bins the ordered data into groups of equal size.
 For example, a Vincentile plot using four bins would first rank the RTs from each participant from fastest to slowest.
 Next, for each participant, the fastest 25% of the RTs would be binned and averaged, followed by the second fastest 25%, the third fastest 25% of RTs, and then the final 25% of RTs.
 These four bins (termed Vincentiles) are then averaged across participants and plotted, which provides information regarding the average shape of the RT distribution as a function of trial-ordered bin.
 Separately, for the ex-Gaussian analysis, participants’ raw RTs are fit to a theoretical exponential-Gaussian distribution, which provides a close approximation of the empirical RT distribution (Ratcliff, 1979).
 Three parameters define this distribution: Mu and sigma parameters represent the mean and standard deviation, respectively, and tau represents the tail of the distribution which includes the slowest responses.
 Changes in mu reflect a shift in the overall RT distribution while changes in tau represent changes to the tail which are more likely to be the more difficult trials.
 Regarding task performance, breakdowns in attentional control abilities may produce decrements in task-goal maintenance and inhibition processes, leading to slower RTs than individuals with more intact attentional control abilities.
 This would result in RT distributions with greater skew in the tail of the distribution and the tau parameter.
 Furthermore, when task-switching, tau would be expected to increase whenever switching places additional strain on attentional control systems.
 Thus, tau would be expected to show an increase for random rather than predictive switching.

 Finally, as noted by Tse et al. (2010), distributional analyses provide a more fine-grained approach relative to relying solely upon means, as conditions that produce similar mean RTs could produce different underlying distributions (see Balota et al., 2008).
-Given the benefits of using these analyses when investigating attentional control processes, we assessed the present data using these distributional analyses to complement the traditional mean analyses reported above.
-Overall, we anticipated that random switching would produce exaggerated responses in the slowest bins in the Vincentile plots and tau in the ex-gaussian analysis.
+Given the benefits of using these analyses when investigating attentional control processes, we included these distributional analyses to complement the traditional mean analyses.

 The Present Study

-Given the relationship between working memory processes and task-switching, the goal of the present study was to investigate how different task-switching contexts would affect working memory processes.
-In doing so, we first compared error rates and RTs for predictive trial sequencing via alternating runs (e.g., CV-CV-OE-OE-CV-CV) to random task switching (e.g., CV-OE-OE-OE-CV-OE) before providing a comparison of task-sequence effects on switch costs.
-Overall, we expected that mean error rates and RTs would be higher on switch blocks (regardless of presentation sequence) relative to pure blocks, given that pure blocks only require participants to complete a single task-set.
-Within switch blocks, we expected that participants would be particularly impacted whenever switching occurred at non-predictive intervals, as the lack of a discernable pattern would prevent expectancies of upcoming trials.
+Given the relationship between working memory processes and task-switching, the present study investigated how different switch sequences affect task-switching performance and, specifically, the effects of these patterns on local and global task-switching costs.
+In doing so, we first compared error rates and RTs between predictive trial sequencing presented via alternating runs (e.g., CV-CV-OE-OE-CV-CV) and a non-predictive, random task-switch sequence (e.g., CV-OE-OE-OE-CV-OE).
+We then assessed task-sequence effects on switch costs.
+Overall, we expected that mean error rates and RTs would be higher on switch trials (regardless of presentation sequence) relative to pure trials, given that pure blocks only require participants to complete a single task-set.
+Within switch blocks, we expected that participants would be particularly impacted whenever switching occurred randomly, as the lack of a discernable pattern would prevent expectancies of upcoming trials.
 As a result, we anticipated that participants would produce greater error rates and have slower RTs when switching was random versus predictive.
+We additionally anticipated that RT differences would be reflected in the distributional analyses, with random switching producing exaggerated responses in the slowest bins in the Vincentile plots and tau in the ex-gaussian analysis.